-Nettle leaf is one of the most nutrient dense plants around.
-It is high in a variety of vitamins and minerals specifically those that are necessary for thyroid health.
+Nettle leaf is one of the most nutrient-dense plants around.
+It is high in a variety of vitamins and minerals, specifically those that are necessary for thyroid health.
 It is very high in vitamin C, which is essential for proper iron utilization and tissue formation.
-It is also astringent, which can be helpful for those ladies with heavy menstrual bleeding.
+It is also astringent, which can be helpful for those women with heavy menstrual bleeding.
 Nettle is supportive of liver function, aiding in hormonal balance.
 It has been used for hundreds of years to help keep up a mother’s milk supply, aiding healthy breast milk production.
 I find that Nettle is best consumed as an infusion and is safe to continue, as an infusion, throughout pregnancy.

 Red Raspberry Leaf (Rubus idaeus)